enri03/Enri_Laravel_React_CRUD_API/README.md

      ```

    - The app should now be up and running at [http://localhost:3000/](http://localhost:3000/).
 By default, a user login form will be displayed.
 You  need to create a user first using register form
+   Note: As for this project the SPA is on production and accesable through this link for demo purpose ( https://laravelreactapi.netlify.app/ ) but since there is no server or DB on prod this app will not work
+   unless the Laravel service and MYSQL db are set up on the local env